3oheme/cognitive-bias-newtab/README.md

 # cognitive-bias-newtab

-Learn a new cognitive bias every time you open a new tab
+A Chrome extension that helps you learn a cognitive bias every time you open a new tab.